datetime

 Array representing points in time using the Gregorian calendar.

-and stores internally the datetime points are double arrays representing
+array stores internally the datetime points as double

-whole years, months, days, hours, and minutes, as well as seconds including
+arrays representing whole years, months, days, hours, and minutes, as well

-their fractional part.
-The precision of this implementation is set at
+as seconds including their fractional part.
+The underlying implementation

 A datetime